desenvolvedorIcotrade/App.bot/blog/_posts/2018-07-26-go-support.md

   updated.
 That's the right behaviour for libraries, but not for applications, and Dependabot can't tell them apart.
 We'll make it configurable soon.~~ Dependabot now checks all your top-level files looking for a `package main` declaration.
-If it finds one then it will treat your code as an application.
+If it finds one it will keep your `Gopkg.toml` constraints in line with your `Gopkg.lock` versions.
 - **Dependabot doesn't yet support vendoring for Go dependencies** so if you commit a vendor folder Dependabot won't update it for you.